Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Introduction

-To summarize, our key contributions are: \begin{itemize} \item An end-to-end model for occlusion-reasoned perspective and top-view parametric layout in complex scenes. \item Intermediate module design that incorporates inductive biases to learn occlusion-reasoning, geometric transformation and semantic abstraction. \item Deep supervision with cheap parametric annotations, rather than expensive per-pixel labeling. \item State-of-the-art results on publicly available datasets. \end{itemize}
+To summarize, our key contributions are: \begin{itemize} \item An end-to-end model for occlusion-reasoned perspective and top-view parametric layout in complex scenes. \item Intermediate module design that incorporates inductive biases to learn occlusion-reasoning, geometric transformation and semantic abstraction. \item Deep supervision with cheap parametric annotations~\buyu{in top view only}, rather than requiring~\buyu{additional} expensive per-pixel labeling~\buyu{in either perspective or top view}. \item State-of-the-art results on publicly available datasets. \end{itemize}